CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

 The authors for this content have developed a scripted solution to assist in automating some common baseline image build tasks.
 The script includes a UI form, enabling you to quickly select which actions to perform.
 The end result will be a custom master image that incorporates Microsoft's main business applications, along with the necessary policies and settings for an optimized user experience.

-The script and related tools are maintained in GitHub.

-For additional documentation about the script (e.g. parameters, functions, etc.), refer to the comments in Prepare-WVDImage.ps1.

-For troubleshooting script execution, refer to the following log directory on the target machine: C:\Windows\Logs\ImagePrep.

-This script leverages the Local Group Policy Object (LGPO) tool in the Microsoft Security Compliance Toolkit (SCT) to apply settings in the image.
-The settings are documented and exported on the target machine under C:\Windows\Logs\ImagePrep\LGPO.
-This approach was taken to simplify troubleshooting, enabling you to leverage Group Policy Results.

 The UI form offers the following actions:

 **Office 365 ProPlus**